Printing a Moleskine book with Paper for iOS

 Journal to custom printed book

-Before I get into my impressions of the physical books, I wanted to quickly discuss the book making process.
-As expected it was utilitarian in design and fully integrated into the iOS app.
+Before I get into my impressions of the physical books, I want to discuss the book making process.
+As expected it is utilitarian in design and fully integrated into the iOS app.
 The only problem I had was whittling down hundreds of PaperFaces portraits into a collection of 15 favorites to make up my book.

 If you haven’t watched any of the Book videos or seen this lovely set of drawings describing how to make a Book in 5 steps, then here’s how the process unfolds — pun intended.